hyunseokOh/OS-19Spring/README.md

     - Decrease time slice, and requeue & reschedule task if time slice becomes zero
 10. `trigger_load_balance_wrr`
     - Called from `scheduler_tick`
-    - Checks if 2000ms has passed, and calls `load_balance_wrr` if condition is met.
+    - Check if 2000ms has passed, and call `load_balance_wrr` if condition is met.
 11. `load_balance_wrr`
     - Called from `trigger_load_balance_wrr`
-    - Checks migration conditions (find MIN/MAX rq, whether task is running, cpu mask, weight condition) and migrate if conditions are met.
+    - Check migration conditions (find MIN/MAX rq, whether task is running, cpu mask, weight condition) and migrate if conditions are met.

 ### How to Keep the Single `wrr_rq` Empty